-2.3 Assessing the Usability of E-Learning Applications
+2.4.
+Assessing the usability of e-learning applications

 With specific reference to E-learning applications, the meaning of the term usability can vary.
 For example, the aesthetics of an application must be considered; a poorly laid-out application can lead to confusion on the part of the user.
-The authors in [16] performed a multi-method usability assessment using questionnaires, guided interviews, eye-tracking, and the annotation of multimodal behaviour.
+The authors in multi-method [24] performed a usability assessment questionnaires, guided using interviews, eye-tracking, and the annotation of multimodal behaviour.
 This complex approach revealed interesting information that other methodologies had failed to identify, such as software problems.
-The authors in [8] derived an evaluation methodology called e-Learning Systematic Evaluation (eLSE), which combines inspection tools with user-testing.
+The authors in [14] derived an evaluation methodology called e-Learning Systematic Evaluation (eLSE), which combines inspection tools with user-testing.
 Their technique, called Abstract Tasks (ATs), has been validated by their results, which show the benefits of using AT inspection techniques and illustrate why they are effective tools.
+Many groups have relied solely on the use of questionnaires to assess usability such as the study in [11].
+However, as the authors in [5] point out, the unique nature of e-learning applications requires different methods usability assessment.

-2.4 The Use of Questionnaires in Usability Assessment
+2.5.
+The Use of Questionnaires in Usability Assessment

 Questionnaires and other survey instruments (e.g., interviews) are tools that are commonly used to obtain data regarding people's perceptions.
 Questionnaires have a proven track record in the assessment of interactive applications.
-They have been applied to the assessment of E-learning applications [5] and are considered highly appropriate for this purpose because they are inexpensive and easy to use [17].
+They have been applied to the assessment of E-learning applications [11] and are considered highly appropriate for this purpose because they are inexpensive and easy to use [26].
 Existing questionnaire methods relating to the usability of E-learning applications cover several areas.
-For example, the researchers in [15] divided their questioning into three categories: general interface usability criteria, website-specific criteria for educational websites, and learner-centred instructional design that is grounded in learning theory and aims to provide effective learning.
-Additionally, the author in [2] used a questionnaire approach to assess ten areas: general system performance, software installation, manuals and online help, online tutorials, multimedia quality, information presentation, navigation, terminology and error messages, learnability, and overall system evaluation.
-The authors in [17] developed a questionnaire that covered several areas and included 'motivation to learn' as a new attribute by which one could assess the usability of an E-learning application.
+For example, the researchers in [22] divided their questioning into three categories: general interface usability criteria, website-specific criteria for educational websites. and learner-centred instructional design that is grounded in learning theory and aims to provide effective learning.
+Additionally, the author in [6] questionnaire approach to assess ten areas: general performance. software installation. manuals and online help, online tutorials, multimedia quality, information presentation, navigation, terminology and error messages, learnability, and overall system evaluation.
+The authors in [26] developed a questionnaire that covered several areas and included 'motivation to learn' as a new attribute by which one could assess the usability of an E-learning application.

-2.5 Motivation to Learn in Usability Assessment
+2.6.
+Motivation to Learn in Usability Assessment

-The study in [17] is not the only work to make use of the 'motivation to learn' attribute in undertaking a usability assessment.
-The researchers in [13] also did so while defining the usability of E-learning applications in the following terms: "usability = usable + learnable + useful + motivating."
-The author in [14] lists "Web feature and motivation," along with six other categories of motivation-study issues, with regard to web-based learning.
-In [9], the author assesses usability while using the usability testing method and focusing on user motivation.
+The study in [26] is not the only work to make use of the 'motivation to learn' attribute in undertaking a usability assessment.
+The researchers in [20] also did so while defining the usability of E-learning applications in the following terms: "usability = usable + learnable + useful + motivating."
+The author in [21] lists "Web feature and motivation," along with six other categories of motivation-study issues, with regard to web-based learning.
+In [15], the author assesses usability while using the usability testing method and focusing on user motivation.